BenChirlin/benpluskelsey.com/src/pages/venue.md

 There are also plenty of lovely cheese producers in the area.
 [Marin French Cheese](https://marinfrenchcheese.com/) and [Nicasio Valley Cheese](https://nicasiocheese.com/) are two great ones to get you started.
 You can even check out the amazing [California Cheese Trail](http://cheesetrail.org/)!
 And if our engagement photos got you excited we recommend traveling west to [Hog Island Oyster Company](https://hogislandoysters.com/).
 Though if that's too far you can also visit their location in Napa's [Oxbow Public Market](https://oxbowpublicmarket.com/).

 Lastly we'd recommend you take some time to enjoy the lovely bounties of nature in the area.
 Point Reyes is a fantastic spot to view the lovely California coastline or go on a short hike.
 Muir Woods, just a bit further south, is another world famous spot.
 You can also consider traveling north to Lake Berryessa for a look at the impressive dam with its famous drain hole which might be in use depending on the weather.

-### How to Get There

-Sonoma is most easily seen by car.
-As such we recommend you rent a vehicle if you plan to do some sight-seeing.
-Otherwise you can make do with Lyft, available in the area.
-For the wedding, we are providing a credit on the Lyft platform, so please download the app ahead of time using [this link](https://www.lyft.com/invite/BKWEDDING) and consider applying the discount to a ride back to your lodging after the wedding.
-We want you all to be safe!
-If you only plan to attend the wedding and festivities later, and are staying in or near Sonoma, you'll probably be fine without a dedicated vehicle and can simply rely on ridesharing services.